thalysmg/jaya-code-challenge/README.md

 # Jaya Code Challenge
 Repository containing a coding challenge for Jaya recruitment process.

-## The project consists of an REST API to manage the wishlists from an e-commerce clients.
+## The project consists of a REST API to manage the wishlists from an e-commerce clients.
 This API must allow it's users to:
 - Add products to a wishlist
 - Remove a given product from a wishlist
 - Consult if a given product is in the wishlist